stockphrase/no-silo/content/resources/open-handbook/chapter-8.md

 ## How do you construct a signal phrase?

--   `Use the author's name`.
+-   **Use the author's name**.
 The first time you mention an author, include the author's full name, the title of his or her work, and perhaps a brief statement indicating the author's credentials.
 Once you have introduced an author in your paper, only use his or her last name if you mention him or her again.

--   `Use a strong verb to characterize what the author has done.` The list below has possible selections.
+-   **Use a strong verb to characterize what the author has done**.
+The list below has possible selections.
 Be sure to pick a verb that most precisely describes the author's intent or action.
 For example:

-{{< hint warning >}}

-asserts, argues, believes, claims, emphasizes, insists, observes, reports, suggests, acknowledges, admires, agrees, corroborates, endorses, extols, praises, verifies, illustrates, expands on, rejects, complicates, contends, contradicts, denies, disagrees, refutes, questions, warns, proposes, implores, exhorts, demands, calls for, recommends, urges, advocates, wonders, asks, rejects, encourages.
+> asserts, argues, believes, claims, emphasizes, insists, observes, reports, suggests, acknowledges, admires, agrees, corroborates, endorses, extols, praises, verifies, illustrates, expands on, rejects, complicates, contends, contradicts, denies, disagrees, refutes, questions, warns, proposes, implores, exhorts, demands, calls for, recommends, urges, advocates, wonders, asks, rejects, encourages.

-{{</hint>}}

 ## Example of a signal phrase use

 Here is an example of a student properly using signal phrases and citations to indicate borrowings from other sources:

 <div class="container">
         <div class="raised-edge">

 **[Student Essay]**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A number of scholarly views exist that attempt to explain the nature and origins of Taoist religious practices. <mark>In his book *The Tao Practice*, scholar Rico Burgerton argues</mark> that "Taoism emerged during a period of unprecedented struggle, deprivation, and suffering in the fourth century BCE" (89). <mark>This historical condition, he explains,</mark> resulted in religious and cultural practices and